- Looks gorgeous both on Switch and TV screen

 Available exclusively on Nintendo Switch

-Nintendo Switch games have tended to come in two forms since the console’s launch.
-Either we get a ‘definitive’ version of a title from the Wii U, with all the upgrades and new features to take advantage of the hardware.
+Nintendo Switch games have tended to come in two forms.
+Either we get a ‘definitive’ version of a Wii U title, with all the upgrades and new features to take advantage of the latest hardware.
 Or we get fully fledged sequels and brand-new IPs.
 Both methods have worked a treat, with Nintendo titles like Mario Kart 8 Deluxe and ARMS being absolute hits.

-Splatoon 2 is another great Nintendo Switch game, but its biggest problem is it tries to walk both paths, and in doing so doesn’t feel like a full sequel nor a ‘deluxe’ edition of its predecessor.
+Splatoon 2 is another great Nintendo Switch game, but its biggest problem is it tries to straddle both lanes, and in doing so doesn’t feel like a full sequel nor a ‘deluxe’ edition of its predecessor.
 However, Salmon Run and the new single-player story will be enough for Splat vets to consider this another Switch must-buy.

 While the huge pink ‘2’ might have you thinking this is a fully fledged sequel, there’s an awful lot that carries over from the original game.
 The main hub area is near enough identical, barring graphical upgrades.
 There are 10 multiplayer maps at present, but some of these are also from the original game.
 There are new weapons, but in terms of basic mechanics, a lot remains the same.